jiushin kan malta

 Established in 2000, Jiushin Kan Malta is run by the Bajada brothers, and has as its quarters the Jiushin Kan (dojo) in Luqa.
 It is dedicated to the complete art of jujutsu (jiu-jitsu).

-Jiushin Ryu Jujutsu consists of striking and grappling, both stand-up and ground, hence the viability of the system for self-defence, and its validation in MMA competition.
+Jiushin Ryu Jujutsu consists of both striking and grappling, hence the viability of the system for self-defence, and its validation in MMA competition.

 Jiushin Kan Malta is committed to providing the best possible up-to-date training methods, paired with budo (way of martial arts) values and etiquette - all this in a safe, clean and friendly environment.